ajirios/Streaming-Website/README.md

 # Chill Online

-A web service for chatting and accessing multimedia streaming with Pepper via Portable Native Client(pNaCl) modules.
+A web service for chatting with friends and accessing multimedia streaming with Pepper via Portable Native Client(pNaCl) modules.

 # Domain